paxdotdev/pax/README.md

 }
 ```

 In both cases above, the snippet of PAXEL is `self.activeColor.adjustBrightness(50%)`.
-The Pax compiler transpiles all expressions
+The Pax compiler builds all expressions
 in a program to machine code, collecting them in a central vtable that gets called / evaluated at runtime.

 Because Pax Expressions are pure, side-effect free functions, the Pax runtime can make aggressive optimizations: caching values